alexeichhorn/swift-rolling-token-auth/README.md

 ## Usage

-## Two Variants

-This package provides two public token types for different use-cases:
+This package provides two public token types for different use-cases.

-- `RollingTokenManager`
-  - Full generator + validator.
-  - Use this when you need `tolerance`-based token validation (typically server-side).
-- `RollingAuthorizationToken`
-  - Lightweight generator-only helper.
-  - Use this when you only need to attach outbound bearer tokens (typically client-side).

 ### `RollingTokenManager` (generation + validation)

+Use this when you need `tolerance`-based validation (typically server-side).

 ```swift
 import RollingTokenAuth